-After years of controversy and countless animal rights campaigners and wildlife protection agencies calling for the Tiger Temple in Kanchanaburi to be shut down, it appears that the Thai authorities are FINALLY starting to take note with initial reports of the temple being raided and the animals impounded.
+After years of controversy and countless animal rights campaigners and wildlife protection agencies calling for the Tiger Temple in Kanchanaburi, Thailand to be shut down, it appears that the Thai authorities are FINALLY starting to take note with initial reports of the Tiger Temple being raided and the animals impounded.

 Wat Pa Luang Ta Bua – more famously known as the Tiger Temple – in Kanchanaburi province has been the source of huge controversy for years now, with reports of widespread abuse of the tigers, hampering of true conservation efforts and involvement in the illegal wildlife trade.
 Much of the debate among travellers tended to focus on whether the tigers were drugged or not in order to sedate them so tourists could get that all important selfie shot, completely missing the point that there are many other forms of abuse.

 On top of the countless and sustained reports of abuse, malnutrition, drugging and ill treatment of the tigers, there have also been repeated accusations that the temple is linked to the illegal tiger trade and breeds the tigers without regard for international conservation efforts.
 Bemused Backpacker’s charity partner Care For The Wild International released a report back in 2008 that stated:

 “Although the Tiger Temple may have begun as a rescue centre for tigers (and that is a very big ‘may’), it has become a breeding centre to produce and keep tigers solely for the tourists and therefore the Temple’s benefit.
 Illegal international trafficking helps to maintain the Temples’ captive tiger population.
 There is no possibility of the Temples’ breeding programme contributing to the conservation of the species in the wild.”

 With so much evidence over such a sustained period of time, it is truly shocking that action wasn’t taken sooner, but according to the Thai Public Broadcasting Service (TPBS), on Tuesday 3rd February 2015, a combined force of more than 100 forestry and park officials, police and soldiers searched the temple and impounded all the tigers and birds found there.